-The main conditions defining the problem are:
+The common conditions defining the problem are:

 - A mesh with combined triangular and quadrangular mesh elements is applied.
 The basin and the river is defined by triangular elements whereas the river bank is defined by quadrangular elements.
 The mesh is shown in Figure 4.3. - An overall time step of 60 seconds is selected.
-The duration of the different simulations varies between 6 and 24 hours (360 to 1440 overall time steps). - The horizontal eddy viscosity type has been chosen to a flux based Smagorinsky formulation wih a constant value of 0.28. - The bed resistance type has been chosen to Manning number and a constant value of 32 m1/3/s is applied. - The constant source used in simulation 7 has a value of 1.75 m/s and is defined at location (220m,100m) - The upstream water level in the river is described by a time series shown in Figure 4.4.
-The initial water level in both the river and the retention basin is -1 m.
-The downstream boundary for most if the simulations is defined by a water level constantly 2 cm lower than the upstream boundary.
-The downstream boundary for simulation 3 is defined by a QH rating curve as shown in Figure 4.5. - The length of soft start interval (warm-up period) has been chosen to 180 seconds.
+The duration of the different simulations varies between 6 and 24 hours (360 to 1440 overall time steps). - The length of soft start interval (warm-up period) has been chosen to 180 seconds. - The horizontal eddy viscosity type has been chosen to a flux based Smagorinsky formulation wih a constant value of 0.28. - The bed resistance type has been chosen to Manning number and a constant value of 32 m^{1/3}/s is applied. - The initial water level in both the river and the retention basin is -1 m. - Remaining parameters differs for each simulation.